 Our Policy Equality Statement outlines the school's zero tolerance approach to bullying.
 Staff are aware pupils with SEND may be more vulnerable to difficulties with their peers and are alert to interactions between pupils.
 Staff model and praise respectful behaviour across the school day.
 Pastoral colleagues (via registrations, PSHE lessons and assemblies) promote and celebrate diversity, kindness, tolerance and respect.
-SEND colleagues staff indoor, small group activities during unstructured times and deliver targeted intervention programmes (e.g. Social Skills, social communication and behaviour mentoring).
-SEND colleagues work closely with Pastoral colleagues to address any tensions between pupils or misconceptions.
+SEND colleagues staff indoors, small group activities during unstructured times and deliver targeted intervention programmes (e.g. Social Skills and social communication).
+SEND colleagues work closely with Pastoral colleagues to address any tensions between pupils or misconceptions and help identify students for behaviour mentoring.